 <a:lvl1pPr marL="0" algn="l" defTabSz="914400" rtl="0" eaLnBrk="1" latinLnBrk="0" hangingPunct="1"> <a:defRPr sz="2400" kern="1200"> <a:solidFill> <a:schemeClr val="tx1"/> </a:solidFill> <a:latin typeface="+mn-lt"/> <a:ea typeface="+mn-ea"/> <a:cs typeface="+mn-cs"/> </a:defRPr> </a:lvl1pPr>

-This contains 2 different sections: the first line with a string of parameters, plus the list of additional parameters on separate lines below.
+This contains 2 different sections: the first line, called an element, with a string of parameters, called attributes, plus the list of additional parameters on separate lines below, called child elements.
 It's important to create the right data in the correct location, so for this article, I'm only going to cover the first line.

-From left to right, the default parameters are:
+From left to right, the default attributes are:

 - marL - Sets the left margin for that text level in EMUs.
 914,400 EMUs equal 1 inch, while 360,000 EMUs equal 1 centimeter.